-Nutrition Standards for All Foods and Beverages Sold in Schools
+3) Nutrition Standards for All Foods and Beverages Sold in Schools

-➤ USDA Smart Snacks in Schools (Effective July 1, 2014).
+USDA Smart Snacks in Schools (Effective July 1, 2014).

-SCPS is committed to ensuring that all foods and beverages available to students "during the school day" support healthy eating.
+- SCPS is committed to ensuring that all foods and beverages available to students "during the school day" support healthy eating.
 To support healthy food choices and improve student health and well-being, all foods and beverages outside the reimbursable school meal programs that are sold to students on the school campus during the school day will meet the USDA Smart Snacks nutrition standards, at a minimum.
-These standards will apply in all locations and through all services where foods and beverages are sold, which may include, but are not limited to, a la carte options in cafeterias, vending machines, school stores, and snack or food carts.

-Smart Snacks aim to improve student health and well-being, increase consumption of healthful foods during the school day, and create an environment that reinforces the development of healthy eating habits.
-A summary of the USDA Smart Snack Guidelines is outlined below:
+These standards will apply in all locations and through all services where foods and beverages are sold, which may include, but are not limited to, a la carte options in cafeterias, vending machines, school stores, and snack or food carts. - All foods offered on the school campus will meet the USDA Smart Snacks in School Nutrition Standards. - Schools will encourage snacks that make a positive contribution to children's diets and health, with an emphasis on serving fruits and vegetables as the primary snacks and water as the primary beverage.
+Schools are to suggest that snacks brought from home to share at school functions should be purchased and ready to eat with an ingredient label attached on prepared items. - SCPS will provide a list of healthy party ideas and snacks for parents and teachers; including non-food celebration ideas (Healthy Party Ideas). - SCPS will provide to parents a list of foods and beverages that meet Smart Snacks nutrition standards; and - Schools will not use foods or beverages, that do not meet the nutrition standards for foods and beverages sold individually as rewards for academic performance or good behavior, and will not withhold food or beverages (including food served through school meals) as a punishment. - Schools will limit celebrations that involve food during the school day.
+Schools are encouraged to consider celebration activities other than food.
+Schools should encourage students to bring healthy snacks for celebrations when food is served. - SCPS will provide teachers and other relevant school staff a list of alternative ways to reward children.

-❖ Smart Snacks
+Smart Snacks Guidelines

-> Nutrition Standards for Food
+a.
+Nutrition Standards for Food